Paperspace/fastai-docker/fastai-fastbook/README.md

 This container pulls the latest fast.ai fastbook repo.
 You can find this repo here: https://github.com/fastai/fastbook and you can learn more about the Fast.ai book here: http://book.fast.ai/

-This dockerfile pins the fastai "fastbook" repository to the commit hash: 5cf040c55c7da95167595ffa815499d37eb266f2 representing the master branch as of August 18th 2020.

 Additionally, for posterity the spring fast.ai course v4 (on which the book is based) is also included inside course-v4 folder.

 ## Requirements: